 A "Capital Outlay Reauthorization Request Form" is also available on the legislative website.
 Reauthorization request information is not collected online at this time.
-Completed forms must be emailed to the LCS by a legislator or printed, signed by a legislator and delivered to the LCS.
+Completed forms must be signed by a legislator and delivered to the LCS by the established deadline.
 Changes to previously approved appropriations typically include extending the expenditure period, expanding or altering the purpose of the appropriation or changing the agency that will administer the appropriation.
 The form leads users through the process of identifying the original appropriation and outlining the needed changes.